derrickreimer/hittail-wordpress/readme.txt

 As a website owner, one of your biggest assets is the proprietary data contained in your web traffic, since your competition does not have access to it.
-HitTail analyzes your visitor stream in real-time and provides you with a simple, actionable list of precisely which keywords you should be targeting to dramatically grow your organic search traffic.
+HitTail analyzes your visitor stream in real-time and provides you with a simple, actionable list of SEO keyword suggestions you should be targeting to dramatically grow your organic search traffic.

 = The HitTailing Process =